ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/index.md

 Regular expression tree dictionaries are a special type of dictionary which represent the mapping from key to attributes using a tree of regular expressions.
 There are some use cases, e.g. parsing of (user agent)[https://en.wikipedia.org/wiki/User_agent] strings, which can be expressed elegantly with regexp tree dictionaries.

-### Use Regular Expression Tree Dictionary in ClickHouse Open-Source Environment
+### Use Regular Expression Tree Dictionary in ClickHouse Open-Source

 Regular expression tree dictionaries are defined in ClickHouse open-source using the YAMLRegExpTree source which is provided the path to a YAML file containing the regular expression tree.